JaneliaSciComp/Wavesurfer/README.txt

 ==========

 WaveSurfer is an application for acquiring electrophysiology data.
-It runs within Matlab R2014b and later (64-bit only).
+It runs within Matlab R2015b and later (64-bit only).
 At present, you must have a Matlab license to use it.

-PLEASE NOTE THAT WAVESURFER IS CURRENTLY PRE-RELEASE SOFTWARE.
-THERE WILL ALMOST CERTAINLY BE BREAKING CHANGES TO FILE FORMATS, ETC. BEFORE VERSION 1.0 IS RELEASED, AND WE CAN MAKE NO PROMISES ABOUT BACKWARD COMPATIBILITY.

 System Requirements